casualsnek/cassowary/docs/3-faq.md

 **Q. How do I set links and files on Windows to open on Linux host application?**

-A. Set the default app for a file type or default browser to `C:\Program Files\cassowary\hostopen.bat`
+A. Set the default app for a file type or default browser to `C:\Program Files\cassowary\hostopen.bat`( if file type 'Launch on host' tab is recommended way to set this up )

 ---